tomaspalaoro/clima_solid/README.md

 Classes can be replaced by others that implement the same interface without affecting app behavior.

-Classes only depend on what they really need, with no unnecessary implementations.
+Classes depend only on what they truly need, avoiding unnecessary implementations.

 ## Screenshots
  <img src="assets/screenshots/home.png" width="300" alt="Home">